 How Did My Credit Get Ruined?

-As you can see, having bad credit can prevent you from receiving a less expensive product with favorable terms.
+As you can see, having bad credit can prevent you from receiving a less expensive product with favourable terms in Calgary.
 That said, identifying the problem(s) can be a huge help, because you’ll know where you can make improvements and get back on track.

 - Making payments late, short, or missing them altogether

 - Only making minimum payments for long periods of time